CHlNlTO/CHlNlTO/README.md

 ---

 ## About Me
-I'm a passionate developer with hands-on experience in modern web technologies like **Next.js**, **Laravel**, **Flask**, and more.
+I'm a passionate developer with hands-on experience in modern web technologies like **Next.js**, **Laravel**, **Flask**, and **Rails**.
 I've worked on a variety of freelance projects, building efficient, user-friendly applications.
 Always up for challenges, I enjoy hackathons, side projects, and finding creative ways technology can solve real-world problems.

 ---